BrianStritch/BrianStritch-P2-Quiz-Smarty-Pants/README.md

  - Social Media
     - social media link testing
-        - click on Linked-in icon and verify that the correct page opens in a new tab
+        - click on Linked-in icon and verify that the correct page opens in a new tab.
-        - click on Gitpod icon and verify that the correct page opens in a new tab
+        - click on Gitpod icon and verify that the correct page opens in a new tab.

 ### __Validator Testing__
 ##### __W3C HTML Code Validator:__
-  - The code for the html page was entered into the validator and all aspects of the page passed.
+  - The code for the html index.html page was entered into the validator and all aspects of the page passed.
   - No errors or warnings were returned when passing through the official W3 HTML validator.
 - ![Smarty Pants Quiz game](/assets/readme/readme-images/html-validator-results.JPG)